 Savings and investment plans

 Benefits under this category are also called “defined contribution” plans.
 They include IRAs, 401(k) Plans, and Thrift Savings Plans.
 In this category of benefits, an employee deposits money into an account.
 Or in some cases, the employer contributes directly to the employee’s investment plan.

 This category of benefits is usually funded by an employer or labor union.
 When the individual retires, a specified amount of money is deposited monthly into the retiree’s account for the remainder of the employee’s lifetime.

 Dividing the Benefits

 To have access to your plans, consult the financial institution responsible for the benefits.
 The Qualified Domestic Relations Order (QDRO) is an official order sent to the financial organization or the benefits administrator, which is used to divide a benefit between both spouses.
-For every retirement benefit that you are entitled to, you have to deliver a letter alongside the QDRO telling how the benefit should be divided.
-The QDRO basically tells the financial institution managing the benefit to create another account in the name of the other party or spouse.
+For every retirement benefit, you are entitled to, you have to deliver a letter alongside the QDRO telling how the benefit should be divided.
+The QDRO basically tells the financial institution managing the benefit to create another account in the other party or spouse’s name.
 One advantage of this is that tax liabilities and other penalties may be avoided.
-You should talk to your lawyer about this.
+It would help if you talked to your lawyer about this.

 Alternatively, one partner might buy out the other spouse with a reasonable and fair investment.
 For instance, the partner intending to buy out the other might compensate the other with cash, a house, or other property.
 This, of course, circumvents a lot of administrative and legal procedures, but it might incur some penalties and tax liabilities and needs to be solidly agreed upon by both spouses.